brownbird-team/car-store-example-app/README.md

-# Rainbow crabs fly high
+# Car store example app

 This is simple application used for demonstration in high school.
+Application is written in JS using Svelte library.
 Made on request of professor Gomaz.

-TODO: Add error message when localstorage is full, or there is not enough space to save given image (because image is too large)